santiagorodriguezbermudez/Catalogue/README.md

 # Catalogue

-A webapp that consists of a catalogue, that is, a browsable list of items that you can filter and access to the details of one item.
+A webapp that consists of a catalog, that is, a browsable list of items that you can filter and access to the details of one item.
 It uses a Public API to fetch the data that it renders.

 ## About